(Photo of Luke McCaffrey: Joseph Maiorana/USA TODAY Sports)

 The Highlands Ranch, Colo. native was a consensus four-star prospect coming out of high school, ranking as high as the No. 141 overall prospect in the Class of 2019 according to ESPN.
 Leading Valor Christian to a Colorado State Championship as a senior, he threw for 2,202 yards and 21 touchdowns to only four interceptions, while running for 526 yards and eight touchdowns.

-Louisville returns just two quarterbacks from last year, Malik Cunningham & Evan Conley, and prior to McCaffrey's commitment, has just three on the roster with the inclusion of signee TJ Lewis.
+As a result of his transfer, Louisville's quarterback room gets even more thin than it already was.
+The Cardinals return just two signal callers from last year, two-year starter Malik Cunningham & backup Evan Conley, and have just three scholarship QBs on the roster with the inclusion of signee TJ Lewis.

-The Cards will kickoff the 2021 season against Ole Miss in the annual Chick-Fil-A Kickoff Game at Mercedes-Benz Stadium in Atlanta, Ga. on Monday, Sept.
-6.
+Louisville will kickoff the 2021 season against Ole Miss in the annual Chick-Fil-A Kickoff Game at Mercedes-Benz Stadium in Atlanta, Ga. on Monday, Sept.
+6 at 8:00 p.m. on ESPN.

 You can follow Louisville Report for future coverage by liking us on Facebook & following us on Twitter: